 Harmonica holders provide “hands free” harmonica playing.
 The challenge however is keeping good pressure between the harmonica and your mouth without your hands.
 This pressure is essential for good tone and accurate playing.
 For this reason I prefer a more robust harmonica holder, where the instrument remains close to your mouth when you press against it.
 I use the Hohner holder shown above, it is strong and keeps the harmonica where I want it.

 It is crucial that the wing nuts at the joint of the harmonica holder do not slip.
 When they do, the harmonica moves away from your mouth, and so does your music.
 To avoid this problem I insert homemade plywood washers into the joints, as shown in the photo.
 Each washer is a piece of 5 mm plywood (1/4 inch), cut to shape with a hole drilled in the middle.
 A large metal washer sits on the outside of the each plywood washer, a non slip washer sits under each wingnut.
 I tighten each wingnut as much as possible, the harmonica then stays where I want it.

-Another approach is to spend more and get the Ergonomic Harmonica Holder, designed by Vern Smith and available online at the Builder of Stuff web site.
+Another approach is to spend more and get the Hohner Flex Rack.
 As the photo shows, the height, angle and position of the instrument are adjustable.
 This should keep the harmonica in place, even after the audience has gone…

-Another way to avoid strapping a rack around your neck is to use the Harp Hugger.
+An alternative to strapping a rack around your neck is to use the Harp Hugger.
 As the picture shows, this attaches to a mic stand, with clips for a mic under the harmonica and another mic for vocals.
 Very nice.
 There is also a harp hugger which attaches to a fiddle.